rafael/akkamemcached/README.md

 client.cas("a") { |v| v + 1 }
 #=> 2
 ```
-Also, as another Dockerfile, a script is provided that contains tests.
+Also, as another Dockerfile, a script is provided that contains integration tests.
 It tries similar operations as above, but also creates threads and performs concurrent operations to validate that **CAS** operations are working as expected.
 You can run them like this:

 ```bash
 docker-compose up tests